 What can be done to relieve a deviated septum?

-For milder cases of deviated septum of if you choose not to have the surgery, the “squeezie-soft” Max-Air Nose Cones may offer a simple solution in deviated septum.
+If you choose not to have surgery, or you have a milder case of deviated septum, read more about why Max-Air Nose Cones are an option and how the “squeezie-soft” Max-Air Nose Cones offer a simple solution in deviated septum.

 Super soft (like a contact lens), Max-Air Nose Cones bypass nasal obstruction from a deviated septum by gently stenting an open-air pathway around the deviated septum, so that you may inhale freely and deeply with your nose.

-How can I tell if the new Max-Air Nose Cones will work in my case?
+How can I tell if the new Max-Air Nose Cones will work for my deviated septum?

 There is an easy way to tell if the Max-Air Nose Cones will work for you.
 It is called the “Cottle Maneuver”.